 Preveza – Parga: The land of victoryGreece,

-A town created by force, the Gateway to the Underworld, castles that have experienced unimaginable violence, deserted villages, conquerors, fugitives, pirates, poets, and queens have left their mark on this land that faces the azure Ionian Sea.
+A free self-guided audio tour in Preveza and Parga.
+Discover the town that was created by force, the Gateway to the Underworld, the castles that have experienced unimaginable violence, the deserted villages, the conquerors, the fugitives, the pirates, the poets, and the queens which have left their mark on this land that faces the azure Ionian Sea.

 1. Ancient NicopolisThe ancient Greek civilization bids goodbye forever to its former glory.
 The Roman civilization is now on the rise.
 Both meet and establish a town that flourishes for centuries.

 2. The house of the Ekdikos GeorgiosRoman mansions are famous for their size and luxury.
 Some were unearthed in Nicopolis and, as it happens, we know the owner of one of them.

 3. ZalongoThe rugged mountains of Epirus witnessed the long struggle of the Souliotes (men, women, and children) against Ali Pasha of Ioannina.
 In the final battle, Zalongo and the Souliote women become a legend.

 On the footsteps of Alexander the Great